Teen’s Mexican Birthday Party Ends In Death With ‘Thousands’ Attending After Public Facebook Invite Goes Viral

 The Huffington Post reported in March that while social media use is growing among older adults, they are usually not as social media savvy as their younger counterparts and may need to take a class on computer basics and how to use social media platforms, including Facebook and YouTube, to prevent the kind of error that Crescencio made by accidentally inviting everyone to Rubi’s Mexican birthday party.

-Rubi took to her Facebook account on Monday to ask for patience from the thousands of guests who attended her quinceanera and later received an offer to appear on the long-running Mexican soap opera The Rose of Guadalupe.
+Rubi took to her Facebook account on Monday asking for patience from the thousands of guests who attended her quinceañera, and later received an offer to appear on the long-running Mexican soap opera The Rose of Guadalupe.

-Yahoo News reports that apart from the death of Felix Pena and one man hospitalized with a broken leg, the Mexican birthday party “went off peacefully,” with Mexican media calling it the “party of the year.”
+Yahoo!
+News reports that apart from the death of Félix Peña and one man hospitalized with a broken leg, the Mexican birthday party “went off peacefully,” with Mexican media calling it the “party of the year.”

 [Featured Image by Eduardo Verdugo/AP Images]